Creators-of-Create/Create/wiki/Lua-Train-Station.md

 ---
 ### `isTrainImminent()`
 Checks whether a train is imminently arriving at the station.
-Imminent is defined as being within 30 meters of the station.
+Imminent is defined as being within 30 blocks of the station.
 This will not be true if the train has arrived and stopped at the station.

 **Returns**
-- Whether a train is imminent to the station.
+- `boolean` Whether a train is imminent to the station.

 **Throws**
 - If the station is not connected to a track.